Fsu0413/QtCompile/content/Miscellaneous/Current failures.en.md

 Update {{% date 2024 2 16 %}}:
 There are currently many security patches which can not be applied on Qt 6.2 series.
-Since I have had trouble during investigation of previous patches, I won't (possibily) investigate any solution for the patches that can't be applied, instead I'll just apply the patches when it applies cleanly.
+Since I have had trouble during investigation of previous patches, I won't (possibly) investigate any solution for the patches that can't be applied, instead I'll just apply the patches when it applies cleanly.